ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

 2.0 Modeling aims and objectives
 ++++++++++++++++++++++++++++++++

-The primary objective of this project is to answer the following question: what can we expect the incidence, prevalence, and survival of MM to be overall and among a registry population in the United States, and in key sub-populations, under a business-as-usual treatment scenario and an Isatuximab treatment scenario over 5 years?
+The primary objective of this project is to answer the following question: what can we expect the incidence, prevalence, mortality, and survival of MM to be overall and among a registry population in the United States, and in key sub-populations, under a business-as-usual treatment scenario and an Isatuximab treatment scenario over 5 years?
 The key sub-populations include the Black/African American population, population with high-risk cytogenetics, population with renal impairment and the elderly population (age > 75 years).

 To answer this question, we will gather data from the 2019 Global Burden of Disease Study (GBD), SEER, literature, and Flatiron Health and run our ownuse survival regression to inform the parameters for our simulation.
 We will simulate the changes in MM and RRMM disease incidence, prevalence and survival from 2021 to 2026 in response to an Isatuximab treatment intervention scenario in the US population and simulated registry population.
-These outcomes will be stratified by age, sex, race/ethnicity, renal impairment and cytogenetic risk.
+These outcomes will be stratified by age, sex, calendar year, race/ethnicity, renal impairment and cytogenetic risk.

 .. _3.0: